ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/supported-data-stores.md

 ## Google Sheets

 The Google Sheets data store is a cloud-based spreadsheet application that stores data in tables.
 The Google Sheets data store is useful for storing data in a spreadsheet format.
-The Google Sheets data store is not the default data store for Ballerina Persistence.
-Therefore, you need to explicitly specify the data store when initializing Ballerina Persistence in your application. like below,
+The Google Sheets data store is not the default data store for `bal persist`.
+Therefore, you need to explicitly specify the data store when initializing `bal persist` in your application. like below,

 ```shell
 $ bal persist init --datastore googlesheets